 How should I take Lamictal?

-Extended-release lamotrigine (Lamictal XR) may be used for different conditions than immediate-release Lamictal is used for.
+Extended-release Lamictal XR may be used for different conditions than immediate-release Lamictal is used for.
 Always check your refills to make sure you have received the correct size, color, and shape of tablet.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

-Do not crush, chew, or break a regular Lamictal tablet.
-Swallow it whole.
+Do not crush, chew, or break an extended-release Lamictal XR tablet.
+Swallow the tablet whole.

 To take the chewable dispersible tablet, you may either swallow it whole with a glass of water, or chew it first and then swallow it.
 You may also place the tablet into 1 teaspoon of water or diluted fruit juice and allow it to disperse in the liquid for about 1 minute.
 Gently swirl the liquid and then swallow all of the mixture right away.
 Do not save it for later use.